This leafy expanse in the heart of downtown was known until 1988 as Dominion Sq, a reminder of Canada’s founding in 1867. A Catholic...

 This park immediately southeast of Sq Dorchester is best known for its monument of John A Macdonald, Canada’s first prime minister, who...

-This bright, busy, dressy place presents large live Latin bands pumping out tropical rhythms.
-During the breaks slurp a margarita in one...
+This bright, busy, dressy place presents large live salsa bands pumping out tropical rhythms.
+The Latin community (and their admirers)...

 1170 Rue Peel · interesting places nearby